 Ferro was clearly still waking up.
-She ran her fingers through her short hair, and then threw her arms around Spunkmeyer, squeezing him tightly until she could feel his heart beating against her wrists.
+She ran her fingers through her short hair and then threw her arms around Spunkmeyer, squeezing him.
 “You sure you’re ready?”

 “I’ve been ready for a long time.
-I’m so excited, I can’t sleep.”
-Spunkmeyer hugged Ferro back, just as tight.
-He could still feel the empty space in his heart, but it didn’t ache as bad.
+I’m so excited I can’t sleep.”
+Spunkmeyer hugged Ferro back just as tightly.
+He could still feel the empty space in his heart, but it didn’t ache as badly.
 Things are getting better.

 “You did manage to get some sleep eventually, right?”
 Ferro asked that afternoon when they finally got put in the simulator together.